bofenghuang/vigogne/README.md

 ## Play with 🦙 Vigogne models

+**User Notice**: Facebook has not made the official LLaMA model weights open source, although various third-party download links are available online, such as `decapoda-research/llama-7b-hf` in the HuggingFace model library.
+It should be noted that the use of these links may not comply with Facebook's policies.
+Due to the reasons mentioned above, the project cannot release the complete weights of fine-tuned models.
+However, only the LoRA weights can be provided, which can be considered as a "patch" for the original LLaMA model.

 The fine-tuned instruction-following vigogne models are available on 🤗 Hugging Face:

 - Fine-tuned LLaMA-7B model: [bofenghuang/vigogne-lora-7b](https://huggingface.co/bofenghuang/vigogne-lora-7b)